Pro-Trump Lawyer Sidney Powell Says ‘No Reasonable Person' Believes Election Claims Were ‘Statements of Fact'

 "Additionally, in light of all the circumstances surrounding the statements, their context, and the availability of the facts on which the statements were based, it was clear to reasonable persons that Powell's claims were her opinions and legal theories on a matter of utmost public concern," the lawyers argued.

-In the wake of Trump's loss to Biden, Powell made an array of outlandish-sounding election-theft claims, while promising that she would "release the kraken" and reveal proof for her conspiracies.
+In the wake of Trump's loss to Biden, Powell made an array of outlandish-sounding election theft claims, while promising that she would "release the kraken" and reveal proof of her conspiracies.
 "It will be biblical," she said in late November.

 Judges dismissed her lawsuits in multiple battleground states.
 But by January, swaths of Republicans said they believed Trump had received more votes than Biden, according to polls at the time.